grantila/react-vscode/README.md

 };
 ```

+You can also import the component types from `react-vscode/components`, in which case you won't get potential module issues with `vscode` or `perf_hooks` not being resolvable.

 ## Use in VSCode

 You need to have a tree registered with an id in `package.json`, in e.g. `contributes/views/explorer`.